 Thriving in a Disorderly World

-The term VUCA was first used in 1987 drawing on the leadership theories of Warren Bennis and Burt Nanus to describe the Volatility, Uncertainty, Complexity, and Ambiguity of general conditions.
+The term VUCA gained popularity in the late 1980s drawing on the leadership theories of Warren Bennis and Burt Nanus to describe the Volatility, Uncertainty, Complexity, and Ambiguity of general conditions.
 In Leadership and the New Science: Discovering Order in a Chaotic World, Margaret Wheatley, an international management consultant, introduces the term CHAOS, which I interpret to mean Change, Harmony, Autonomy, Order, and Systems where we live in a world of:

 - Relationships, where each event or person evokes new capabilities

 - VUCA-on-steroids where order emerges out of chaos – if we are free to reach our own decisions based on shared meaning and values

 - Effective response that does not require top-down leadership nor an organizational plan drawn up ahead of time

 - Leaders who need to have the freedom to reach intelligent decisions based on their comprehension of the situation not their understanding of policies and procedures.

 Back in January of 1993 I facilitated a leadership seminar in Cairo, Egypt.
 I had just begun to study Wheatley’s book, and was able to incorporate many of her ideas in my sessions in Cairo.
 It reminded me of chaos theory, which in leadership is understood as leaders understanding the environment in which they have to operate, guiding their team with strong vision, values, and beliefs.
 A business operates in a complex, unpredictable environment with coworkers having diverse skillsets and attitudes toward work.